kosamad/Cosmo-Keys/README.md

 I wanted the typing game to be fun for people of all ages.
 Space is a popular subject and there are lovely images and graphics that can be found to make the page engaging for everyone.
 Additionally and most importantly for my VI inspired game, space is dark!
 Which makes using contracting colours easy.
 They fit into the theme and are best for VI users to differentiate different parts of the screen.

-As a consequence of this subject i named the game "Cosmo Keys".
+As a consequence of this subject I named the game "Cosmo Keys".
 Cosmo links to space and also implies speed, whilst Keys informs that the game is for typing (keys on a keyboard).

 ### Favicon